gazebosim/gz-gui/Migration.md

 notification to users that their code should be upgraded.
 The next major release will remove the deprecated code.

+## Ignition GUI 3.6 to 3.7

+* The `Application::PluginAdded` signal used to send empty strings.
+Now it sends the plugin's unique name.

 ## Ignition GUI 2.x to 3.x

 * Use rendering3, transport8 and msgs5.